georgetian3/georgetian3.github.io/README.md

 ## Welcome to GitHub Pages

-This is George;s Github page
+This is George's Github page

 There's nothing much on it right now.